Hello there, people of all genders!

 You see, before I got into cosplay I had been cramming my head effectively with the idea that makeup equaled nothing more than paying obscene amounts of money to put grease on your face so that you'd look fake.
 Ouch!

-I'm not too sure why, how and when I developed these thoughts but I assume at least partly it comes from earlier school times when suddenly all the girls started using makeup and, while some of them looked okay, others ended up looking exaggerated with their super dark "hooker bar" eye makeup and, well, in my opinion it looked like shit. :)) Not like I'm the one to judge but yeah, as a kid I was really negative towards makeup.
+I'm not too sure why, how and when I developed these thoughts but I assume at least partly it comes from earlier school times when suddenly all the girls started using makeup and, while most of them looked fine, others ended up looking exaggerated with their super dark "hooker bar" makeup and, well, back then I thought it looked like shit. :)) Not like I'm the one to judge but yeah, as a kid I was really negative towards makeup.

 But yeah, I had no idea that cheap makeup existed.
 I had no idea that makeup could look natural, invisible and non-fake.
 I had no idea that you could use makeup simply for yourself and because it's fun and not just to attract others or give off the image that you're playing sexy, popular or whatever.
 I had no idea that makeup could actually make you look better without looking like what society thinks the typical flamboyant gay looks like (if you're a man) or a vain and self-centered bitch.
 What you mean I was narrow-minded and had no check on reality?